brajine/metatrader-live/README.md

 ![EA Input parameters](/img/input-parameters.png "EA Input parameters")

 The Expert Advisor displays working messages in the `Experts` tab.
 If everything is done correctly, the data will already be online.
 Point your Internet browser to `metatrader.live/accounts/{Page name}`.

+## Server
+The [server side code](https://github.com/brajine/engine) has also been open-sourced under permissive MIT license.
+Use it at your own.

 ## Swagger API
 API data format (REST API) is available: [metatrager.live/api/swagger](https://metatrader.live/api/swagger)